21 Best Practices How To Improve Credit Score Fast

 18. Report rent and utility payments

 Reporting rent and utility payments could be beneficial in building a credit score history.
+Here are a few points to consider regarding this:

 Credit Reporting Agencies: Some credit reporting agencies, like Experian and Equifax, offer services that allow you to report your rent and utility payments, contributing to your credit history.